anders-biostat/linked-charts/docs/rlc/tutorials/props.md

 - `titleSize`
 - `titleX`/`titleY`
 - `axisTitleX`/`axisTitleY`
+- `axisTitlePosX`/`axisTitlePosY`
 - `colourLegendTitle`
 - `symbolLegendTitle`

 `label` defines the text that you see when hovering the mouse over some element.
 If vectors that specify `x` or `y` coordinates have names, these names will be used as labels.
 Otherwise, the element's index is used as its label (note that indices start from 0).
-One can also define the main `title` of a plot, its size (`titleSize`) and position. `titleX` specifies the horizontal position of title midpoint, while `titleY` is the vertical position of its bottom. `axisTitleX` and `axisTitleY` set title to x and y axes respectively. `colourLegendTitle` and `symbolLegendTitle` have already been mentioned in the sections above - they specify titles for colour and symbol legends.
+One can also define the main `title` of a plot, its size (`titleSize`) and position. `titleX` specifies the horizontal position of the title midpoint, while `titleY` is the vertical position of its bottom.

+`axisTitleX` and `axisTitleY` set title to x and y axes respectively.
+By default, the titles are positions above the axis (inside the plotting area) around its end.
+One can change the default positioning with `axisTitlePosX` and `axisTitlePosY`.
+These properties accept a combination of the keywords. `"up"` and `"down"` defines whether the title should be above or below the axis (inside or outside the plotting area), `"start"`, `"middle"` and `"end"` specify positioning along the axis.
+So, the default value of this property is `"up end"`.
+You can use one or two keywords at once.

+`colourLegendTitle` and `symbolLegendTitle` have already been mentioned in the sections above - they specify titles for colour and symbol legends.

 ```r